 2. Heat the oil in a skillet over medium heat and sauté the onions, stirring constantly to prevent browning, until soft.
 Add the garlic and sauté 30 seconds.
 Add the parsley, salt and pepper, bay leaves, thyme, chile, lemon juice, and chicken stock.
 Bring to a boil, and reduce until much of the liquid has evaporated.
 Remove the bay leaves and puree using an immersible blender or a food processor.
 Reserve and keep warm until service.

-3. Charcoal grill the chicken until golden brown and done (internal temperature of 155°F).
+(internal temperature of 155°F).
 Allow to rest a few minutes before slicing.

 Service